wi0lono/starter/README.md

 # starter
-Configs for software I use
+Configs for software I use:
+- Espanso